If you need an interpreter please call TIS on 131 450. You can also book an interpreter on-line go to the TIS National website: www.tisnational.gov.au

 Upcoming Training Sessions

-Legal Aid ACT is facilitating a range of cultural training's in the first half of 2019.
+Legal Aid ACT is facilitating a range of cultural training's in 2020.
 The aim of these sessions is to improve cross-cultural awareness and effective communication among lawyers and community workers.
 For more information on these sessions and to RSVP, visit Eventbrite.